 The ID card is mailed to the customer after enrollment is processed.
-The customer should receive the card a few days after application is approved.
+The customer should receive the card a few days after the application is approved.

-Term Definition A county that has more than one program contractor available to ALTCS customers who are age 65 or older (elderly) or have a physical disability (EPD).
+Term Definition Choice County A county that has more than one program contractor available to ALTCS customers who are age 65 or older (elderly) or have a physical disability (EPD).
 Currently, Maricopa, Gila, Pinal, and Pima are choice counties.
 Conflict of Interest When a person is employed by or somehow related to a business or entity with a financial interest in the customer's enrollment or placement.
+Dual Eligible Special Needs Plan (DSNP) A type of Medicare Advantage (Part C) plan designed for persons who are eligible for both Medicare and Medicaid.